Skip to main content

 Build

-The Barbell Wrist Reverse Curl is performed with an overhand grip, shifting the focus to the muscles on the back of the forearms.
+The Barbell Wrist Reverse Curl is performed with an overhand grip, shifting the focus to the extensor muscles on the back of the forearms.
 By resting your forearms on a bench and limiting movement to the wrists, the exercise isolates wrist extension without help from the arms or shoulders.
+Targeted forearm training like this improves vascular and muscular responses in the forearm compartment (Mack et al., 1993).

 This exercise is ideal for improving forearm balance, wrist stability, and overall arm durability.
-It pairs well with standard wrist curls to ensure even development and can be added at the end of arm or upper-body workouts for targeted forearm work.
+It pairs well with standard wrist curls to ensure even development across flexors and extensors.
+When included as part of a structured resistance training program, dedicated forearm work contributes to improved upper-body composition and strength over time (Kim et al., 2022).

 1. Stand holding a barbell with an overhand grip (palms facing down), hands shoulder-width apart and arms extended downward in front of your thighs.